rmkatti/skymapper/README.rst

 To probe galaxy formation, SPHEREx will map fluctuations in the extragalactic background light (EBL) as a function of redshift (and therefore time).
-Since EBL traces clustering of faint sources, e.g. dwarf galaxies, intra-halo light, this intensity mapping techinque exploits the deep-sky SPHEREx survey to give clustering
+Since EBL traces clustering of faint sources, e.g. dwarf galaxies and intra-halo light, this intensity mapping techinque exploits the deep-sky SPHEREx survey to give clustering